zhi6w/terms/Terms/Terms/Common(en).md

 ### Using Our Service

 You must follow any policies made available to you within the Service.
 You may only use our Service as permitted by law.
-Zhi Zhou may investigate or suspend or terminate our Service to you at any time if we find your use of our Service violates the Terms and any policies.
+SongLin Han may investigate or suspend or terminate our Service to you at any time if we find your use of our Service violates the Terms and any policies.

 Using our Service does not grant you ownership of any intellectual property rights in our Service or the content you may have access to.
 You may not use any copyrighted content in our Service unless you obtain permission from the content owner and/or are otherwise permitted by law.
 The Terms do not grant you the right to use any branding or logos used in our Service.
-Our Service may display some logos, trademarks, or branding materials that is not the property of Zhi Zhou.
+Our Service may display some logos, trademarks, or branding materials that is not the property of SongLin Han.
 These types of content are the sole responsibility of the entity that makes it available.

 You must not abuse and/or misuse our Service, including but not limited to, doing the following things: